 What Happens if I Miss a Federal Student Loan Payment?

-Starting from the day after you miss a payment, your loan is considered delinquent.
+Your federal student loan is delinquent the day after you miss a payment.
 Even if you start making the next payments, your account will remain delinquent until you make up for the missed payment or receive deferment or forbearance.

 Once 90 days pass, your loan servicer will let the major credit reporting agencies know that your loan is delinquent.
 Your credit score will take a hit, making it more difficult to qualify for good terms on loans or credit cards or to rent an apartment.

-If you continue not paying, your loan will go into default.
-For federal loans, the government will wait 270 days.
+If you continue to miss payments, your loan will go into default.
+Federal student loans go into default after 270 days of missed payments.
 Defaulting on your student loan has serious consequences.
 The entire amount you owe on your loan, including interest, becomes due immediately.

-You won’t be able to take out any other student loans, and you’ll no longer qualify for deferment or forbearance or be able to choose your own mortgage, car loan, or other forms of credit.
-The government may take your tax refund or federal benefits to pay off your loan.
-You may also have your wages garnished, meaning your employer will take part of your paycheck and send it to the government to be applied toward the loan.
+In addition, you won’t be able to take out any other student loans, and you’ll no longer qualify for deferment or forbearance.
+Your credit rating will be damaged, and it will be difficult to get a credit card or qualify for a mortgage or car loan.
+The government can take your tax refund or federal benefits to pay off your loan.
+You could have your wages garnished, meaning your employer will take part of your paycheck and send it to the government to be applied toward the loan.

 What Happens if I Miss a Private Student Loan Payment?

-Private lenders usually give you much less leeway than the federal government.
-Exactly what happens if you miss a payment depends on the company’s policies and your loan terms.
-A private lender can tack on late fees and transfer your loan to a debt collection agency.
+Private lenders usually give you less leeway than the federal government when you miss student loan payments.
+Exactly what happens if you miss a private student loan payment depends on the lender’s specific policies and your loan terms.
+A private lender can tack on late fees and transfer your loan to a debt collection agency, for example.

 Will My Loans Eventually Go Away if I Can’t Pay?